secnotes/elfspirit/README.md

 You might be familiar with popular open-source tools like [LIEF](https://github.com/lief-project/LIEF), [libelfmaster](https://github.com/elfmaster/libelfmaster), and [patchelf](https://github.com/NixOS/patchelf) (**Thanks for the inspiration and innovation that these tools have bestowed upon us!**). **elfspirit** distinguishes itself by offering not only enhanced flexibility in editing but also a What You See Is What You Get (WYSIWYG) editing perspective and unique features.
 Its primary objective is to empower hackers to effortlessly manipulate every byte of an ELF file.

-**For further information, refer to the [elfspirit wiki](https://github.com/secnotes/elfspirit/wiki) for a detailed exploration of its capabilities.**
+For further information, refer to the [elfspirit wiki](https://github.com/secnotes/elfspirit/wiki) for a detailed exploration of its capabilities.
+We are refactoring the elfspirit code, and after more than three years of development, **elfspirit2 will introduce significant upgrades**.
+Please note that elfspirit remains in development, so we recommend using the latest stable version, 1.10.2.

 ## Building